laubryan/LightWaveObjectViewer/README.md

 Tool to display LightWave 3D objects.

-LightWave used to be much more popular than it is today, but I still have a small collection of object files from that era that I wanted to quickly view without importing them into something more complicated like Unity or some conversion app.
+LightWave 3D is a 3D modelling and rendering application that used to be popular some time ago, but I still have a small collection of object files from that era that I wanted to quickly view without importing them into something more complicated like Unity or some conversion app.
 Thus, the LightWave Object Viewer was born.

 ![LightWave Object Viewer window](https://github.com/laubryan/LightWaveObjectViewer/blob/d7e8c6f5fca593d408ac1295b6c5933de80bde98/Screenshots/screenshot-1.jpg?raw=true)